 ‘HBO…?’
 Jack said.

-‘Yep…I have verified the scheduling of that movie with HBO.
+‘Yep…I've verified the scheduling of that movie with HBO.
 It concluded as scheduled at 10.30pm.’

 Jack nodded his approval.

 ‘Um…’ Unly turned the page in his note book.
 ‘Apparently Matt came out of his room half an hour later or so and told her he had cracked the code in a letter that a killer sent to the police.
-She said she didn’t know what letter he was referring to so Matt had to update her on the circumstances of the letter.’
+She said she didn’t know what letter he was referring to, so Matt had to update her on the circumstances of the letter.’
 Unly turned another page.

 ‘Good.
 It’s what we wanted to hear,’ Jack said, ‘We need this kid in this investigation.’